Meet Our Providers

 When I’m not in the office, I enjoy reading, biking in the sunshine, and playing video games.
 I am working under the supervision of Leisha Suggs, LMFT.

-Mason Quist, MA, LAMFT
+Mason Quist, LAMFT

 The world is too hard to not have our people supporting us, so being seen and witnessing others is so vital.
 That’s why I weave gentleness, boundaries, and liberation into sessions.
 I work with people and relationships to explore the intersection of identities, marginalization, and co-creating belonging with equity.